 This pressure pattern would be really hard to explain in terms of bullets bouncing off the wing.
 Remember, the air is a fluid, as discussed in section 3.8.
 It has a well-defined pressure everywhere in space.
 When this pressure field meets the wing, it exerts a force: pressure times area equals force.

 At higher angles of attack, above-atmospheric pressure does develop below the wing, but it is always less pronounced than the below-atmospheric pressure above the wing.

+Let’s consider the relationship between pressure and velocity.
 It turns out that given the velocity field, it is rather straightforward to calculate the pressure field.
-Indeed there are two ways to do this; we discuss one of them here, and the other in section 3.4.
+Indeed there are two ways to do this; we discuss one of them here, and the other in section 3.6.

 We know that air has mass.
 Moving air has momentum.
 If the air parcel follows a curved path, there must be a net force on it, as required by Newton’s laws.7